spatie/php-structure-discoverer/README.md

 ##### File

-The `FileDiscoverCacheDriver` allows you to cache discovered structures in a file, you should provide a `directory` parameter where all the cache files should be stored.
+The `FileDiscoverCacheDriver` allows you to cache discovered structures in a file.
+You should provide a `directory` parameter where all the cache files should be stored.

 ##### Laravel

-The `LaravelDiscoverCacheDriver` will use the default Laravel cache, you can provide an optional `store` parameter to define the store to be used and an optional `prefix` parameter for the cache key.
+The `LaravelDiscoverCacheDriver` will use the default Laravel cache.
+You can provide an optional `store` parameter to define the store to be used and an optional `prefix` parameter for the cache key.

 ##### Null